 Buyers end up paying 3%-4% of the property value as closing costs.
 The costs include appraisal fees, recording fees, inspection fees, permit searches, credit reports, title search and insurance, pest inspections, flood certification, HOA fees, lender attorney's fees, environmental certification reports, mortgage insurance, real estate tax, attorney fees, and homeowner's insurance.

-- 7 Best Flat Fee MLS Companies in Florida (2022 Rankings) – Save money on your closing costs by using a flat fee MLS company in Florida.
+- Florida Flat Fee MLS Listing Service: Save money on your closing costs by using a flat fee MLS company in Florida.

-- Flipping Houses in Florida: Here’s What You Need To Know – If you want to flip houses and make a profit in Florida, we explain what you need to know.
+- How to Flip a House in Florida: If you want to flip houses and make a profit in Florida, we explain what you need to know.

-- 10 Best REALTORS in Florida You NEED To Know – Looking for Realtors in Florida?
-We have the ten best options in 2022 ready for you.
+- REALTORS in Florida: Looking for Realtors in Florida?
+We have the ten best options in 2023 ready for you.

 Eager to Know How Houzeo Works?